Unveiling the Investment Potential of Grupo Aeroportuario del Pacifico SAB de CV (PAC): A ...

 Growth rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks across all categories, GuruFocus assigned Grupo Aeroportuario del Pacifico SAB de CV the GF Score of 98 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, and slightly lower ranks in GF value and momentum, GuruFocus assigned Grupo Aeroportuario del Pacifico SAB de CV the GF Score of 97 out of 100, which signals the highest outperformance potential.

 Understanding Grupo Aeroportuario del Pacifico SAB de CV's Business